shzd/hello-world/README.md

 # hello-world
 Learning the basics of github

-i am shahzad ahmad bhatti and i am trying to learn the Github basics
+Just another repository
+what i want to learn is how does this github thing works.